porsche-design-system/porsche-design-system/packages/components/src/components/pin-code/pin-code.examples.md

 ## Framework implementation (controlled)

+We do not envision a lot of scenarios where you would need this level of control, however the `p-pin-code` can be used as a controlled component.
+This means it does not contain any internal state, and you got full control over its behavior.
+Any change of the input's values triggers a custom update event and the value is updated immediately.

 <Playground :frameworkMarkup="eventHandlingExample" :config="{ ...config, withoutDemo: true }">
   <p-pin-code :theme="theme" label="Some Label" :legth="length" @update="(e) => {
     currentValueControlled = e.detail;